manu29585/ArchitectureKata/TestStrategy.md

 Regularly communicate test progress and results to stakeholders.
 Provide test summary reports after each testing phase.
 Document and track defects using a designated defect tracking system.
+Establish automated dashboard with various metrics

 ## Continuous Improvement

 Conduct post-test reviews to identify areas for improvement in testing processes.
 Update the test strategy based on lessons learned.
-This test strategy provides a foundation for planning, executing, and managing testing activities for your online trip management application, ensuring that it meets quality and performance standards across web and mobile platforms.
-Customize this strategy to suit the specific needs of your project.
+This test strategy provides a foundation for planning, executing, and managing testing activities for your online trip management application, ensuring that it meets quality and performance standards across web and mobile platforms